raphaelreyna/latte/README.md

 ## Obtaining LaTTe
 You can download the source code for LaTTe by running `git clone github.com/raphaelreyna/latte` in your terminal.
 LaTTe can then be easily compiled by running `go build ./cmd/latte`.
 If you wish to build LaTTe with support for PostreSQL, simply run `go build -tags postgresql` instead.
-[More info on persistent storage support](#toc-extending-latte)
+[More info on persistent storage support](#toc-extending)

 LaTTe is also available via several docker images; running `docker run --rm -d -p 27182:27182 raphaelreyna/latte` will leave you with a basic version of LaTTe running as a an HTTP service.
 [More info on Docker images](#toc-docker)

 <a name="toc-running-latte"></a>
-## Running LaTTe
+## Running & Using LaTTe

 <a name="toc-http-service"></a>
 ### HTTP Service